 When the blade begins to build up with lather and hairs, either rinse it down in the sink or wipe it off with the clean towel.
 Using a towel will help to ensure that you don’t get too much water in the lather and cause it to wash off.

 Stop when you get halfway across your face.
-If your free hand is a wet or soapy, wipe it down on the towel.
+If your free hand is wet or soapy, wipe it down on the towel.
 Now hold the razor with your non-dominant hand.
 It will feel odd at first and you may need to refer to step 2 again to make sure you’re holding it properly.

-Step 6.
-Shaving Your First Pass On Your Left Side
+7. Shaving Your First Pass On Your Left Side

 As much as it may feel uncomfortable using the wrong hand, you’ll find it’s much easier to shave the other side of your face with it instead.